-The RS232/RS422 signal lines are not isolated from each other, but the port as a whole has an isolation rating of 2.5 kV from all other ports.
+The RS232/RS422 signal lines are not isolated from each other, but the port as a whole is isolated to a level of 2.5 kV from all other ports.

 Any P4 pins that are not being used may be left unconnected.